erickclasen/fin-scraper/README.md

 * Bollinger bands with 20 day average and 1,2 standard deviations
 * Long Bollinger bands with 200 day average and 1,1.5,2 standard deviations
 * 50 day moving average for long Bollinger Bands
-* Stop loss suggestion plot with 10 day low and 1 and 2 standard deviations off of 5 day moving average
+* Stop loss suggestion plot with 60 day high and 10 day low and 1 and 2 standard deviations off of 10 day minimum price.
 * 30 day price channels

 ## Usage Examples